salernolabs/rescuegroups/doc/request/EventAnimalAttendance/readme.md

 #### ::setEventLocationAnimals

-Sets eventLocationAnimals field with a value of type int.
+Sets eventLocationAnimals field with a value of type string.

-    $query->setEventLocationAnimals(int);
+    $query->setEventLocationAnimals(string);

 #### ::setEventLocationEvents

-Sets eventLocationEvents field with a value of type int.
+Sets eventLocationEvents field with a value of type string.

-    $query->setEventLocationEvents(int);
+    $query->setEventLocationEvents(string);

 #### ::setEventLocationColonies

-Sets eventLocationColonies field with a value of type int.
+Sets eventLocationColonies field with a value of type string.

-    $query->setEventLocationColonies(int);
+    $query->setEventLocationColonies(string);

 #### ::setEventLocationMeetrequests

-Sets eventLocationMeetrequests field with a value of type int.
+Sets eventLocationMeetrequests field with a value of type string.

-    $query->setEventLocationMeetrequests(int);
+    $query->setEventLocationMeetrequests(string);